jdillman/Commenter/README.md

 export default CommentsMiddleware;
 ```

-At this point once I have the full flow working I add enough CSS and JS to try and have a working demo to show to other stakeholders.
+Once I have the full flow working I add enough CSS and JS to give a working demo to show to other stakeholders.
 Getting feedback early helps shake out UX issues that may not have been captured in a static mockup.

 Assuming the demo shows we're on the right path I add tests to the critical paths, start on the real CSS and start breaking out my prototype component into manageable chunks.